Edinburgh Street Food: Vendors and cuisine

 At launch the market hosted ten permanent kitchens, among them include Junk, Bundits, Chix, What Le Duck, Antojitos, The Peruvian, House of Tapas, Homies, Fabbrica and SoftCore.
 Subsequent additions include Razzo Pizza Napoletana, which opened its second city branch at ESF in 2025, Sister Bao, and Harajuku.
-Guest traders and live events are programmed throughout the year, giving the roster a rotating character.
+Guest traders and live events are programmed throughout the year, giving the roster a rotating character..
+Currently Edinburgh Street food has ten vendors: "Fred's", "Antojitos", "Soft Core", "Eddie's", "Lazeez", "Hook and Heat", "Razzo", "Haldi", "Brasas", "Harajuku" and two bars.

 Reception and recognition

 Critics have praised the market in general.
 The Scotsman called it "a welcome, relaxed and efficient addition to the Edinburgh food scene."
 Several resident traders have earned industry honours: Junk won the British Street Food Awards and the European title in 2022, Bundits was Best Newcomer at the 2022 Edinburgh Restaurant Awards, and Antojitos took the Scottish Street Food Award the same year.

 In 2024, ESF was a finalist in The Scotsman Scran Awards for Newcomer of the Year.